Release Notes

 Known Issues π±

 There's a bug!
 If you perform a site survey with Hamina Onsite, and then apply custom names and AP settings in Hamina Network Planner, those names and customizations will be wiped out if you add more survey data.
-Getting this one fixed is at the top of our priority list. π«‘
+Getting this one fixed is at the top of our priority list. π«‘ Not anymore, we fixed it in the 2025-03-06 release like promised!

 New Features and Improvements β¨